TROMP Percussion Eindhoven: The Commission

 An important component of TROMP Percussion Eindhoven is the commissioned composition, written by a prominent composer.
 During previous editions, composers such as Louis Andriessen (2000), Jacob ter Veldhuis (2006), Steve Martland (2008) and Michael Torke (2010) have created the designated TROMP composition.
 In 2012, two composers were commissioned: Nico Muhly and Joey Roukens.

-Prizewinners
+Prize winners

 The competition has several prize categories: